phantomphildius/manager-readme/README.md

 I like to make everyone happy.
 This can be difficult when making decisions.
 I understand that I cannot make everyone happy at all times, and in attempting to do so this can do more harm than good.
 That being said I do try to ensure that I weigh the costs and benefits to all parties involved.
 It can also lead to me taking a little bit longer to make decisions, it is also something I am working on.

+Most of my decisions are informed by data.
+I choose the word "informed" intentionally because I don't want all my decisions to be solely driven by data.
+Context matters.
+It is important to use qualitative data to inform how you process qualitative observations.

 ### When Things Go Wrong

 Things will go wrong.
 That is a fact and while unfortunate it is okay.
 When something does go south, all I ask is that we quickly diagnose what happened, and find a solution.
 This can be a fix, a rollback, a status page, or a tough conversation with a teammate.
 Only afterwards should we retro what happened, then find ways to ensure it doesn't happen again.
 At no point should we assign blame, there is absolutely no benefit in doing that.
 My only other ask is that you appraise me of the situation at the appropriate time.
 That can be during an incident, or afterwards if it makes sense.
 I too will never assign blame, only look at ways to improve in the future.